A-Rahaman/Statelets/README.md

 -----------
 # Data usage
 -----------
-The fBIRN dataset was collected 10 years ago, and there's no data-sharing agreement was created on that time.
+The fBIRN dataset was collected 10 years ago, and no data-sharing agreement was initiated at that time.
 According to the IRB data privacy agreement, we are not allowed to share any subject-specific data.
 However, the resting-state fMRI data is available on request from fBIRN project site, and preprocessing pipelines is public too, as I referred to in the manuscript.
 So, please reach me out through mrahaman8@gatech.edu if there is anything required and missing